Getting to know your credit

 It is important to remember that you can get varying results from different companies.
 This is because each agency has different ways of calculating your credit score.
 Your finances are also prone to change month to month.

 Why should I keep my eye on my credit rating?

+Not only does your credit rating fluctuate as your circumstances change, but being diligent can help protect you from identity fraud.
 Checking and keeping an eye on your credit report can ensure your information is correct and that you have made all the enquiries and listings on the report.

 What do I do if the information on my credit report is incorrect or fraudulent?

 You can ask for your credit report to be updated or changed if a listing is incorrect, free of charge.

 If you do not agree with what is on your credit report you can ask for additional comments to be made.
 To do this you need to contact the reporting creditor to ask them to remove the report.
 If your creditor won’t release the report then you can speak with your relevant Ombudsman.

 Although credit scores and credit ratings all sound a little scary, it is important to remember that knowledge is power.
 Before you submit an application for a personal loan it is essential that you are aware of your credit score and the baring this could have on your ability to get a loan.